[Estimated read time: 6 minutes]

 Prepare Windows & Doors

 When getting your house ready for winter in Louisville, one way to make an impact on reducing energy cost is through your windows.
-Go through and check the weather stripping on all of your windows and doors to make sure that there is an airtight seal to prevent from drafts coming through during colder temperatures.
+Go through and check the weather stripping on all of your windows and doors to make sure that there is an airtight seal to prevent drafts coming through during colder temperatures.

 Now may also be a good time to re-caulk the areas around the outside of any doors or windows to also cut back from any drafts or water that may find its way into the home.